shashi/ArrayMeta.jl/README.md

 ## The `@arrayop` macro

 The `@arrayop` macro can express array operations by denoting how the dimensions of the input array interact to produce dimensions of the output array.
+The notation is similar to [Einsten notation](https://en.wikipedia.org/wiki/Einstein_notation) (or its equivalent in [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl)) with some added features to support many more operations.
 By example,

 ```julia
 using Base.Test